Reading from Network

 }

-Fetch Token Program
+Fetch the Token Program

+The example below fetches the Token Program to demonstrate the difference between wallet and program accounts.
 The program account stores the compiled bytecode for the Token Program's source code.
 You can view this program account on the Solana Explorer.

 import { Connection, PublicKey } from "@solana/web3.js";